 To measure your gauge, hold a tape measure or gauge measurer up to your stitches and count how many stitches fit within one inch.

 We also recommend counting how many stitches fit within 4 inches, then dividing that number by 4 to find the number of stitches per 1 inch.
+This method is much more accurate!

 Sometimes it can look like you're getting 5 stitches per inch, but then when you count how many stitches fit in 4 inches it's actually 21 total (which makes your gauge 5.25 stitches per inch instead of 5).
 Even a small difference like this can greatly affect your project!
 Think of if you're making a top that you need to be 36" around at the chest.
 If your gauge is 5.25 stitches per inch instead of 5, your top would end up being closer to 34" around instead!